Compile-Time/yt-quick-actions/README.md

-# YT-Quick-Actions
+# YT Quick Actions

-YT-Quick-Actions is a web extension for YouTube making actions related to playlist management quicker to access.
+YT Quick Actions is a web extension for YouTube making actions related to watch later playlist management quicker to access.

-Concretely, YT-Quick-Actions offers the following features:
+Concretely, YT Quick Actions offers the following features:

 - Add a remove button in playlists next to the more options button
 - Add a watch later button as an action under videos